 - Let’s go either to Bath or Bournemouth for the weekend.
 I need a change of scene.

 - Either a nurse or a doctor will visit you in the morning.

 The correlative conjunction neither…or… is the opposite of either…or.
 Use it to connect two negative alternatives.

 - I have neither time nor patience to watch that boring film.

-- This balcony is both large and cosy.
+- The balcony in the apartment is both large and cosy.